glaphire/interview_questions_and_answers/src/php/list.md

 - Reflection practical usage examples
 - Purpose of immutable objects existence (e.g. DateTimeImmutable)
 - Popular SPL functions
+- What are the main risks of using PHP as a daemon (Swoole, ReactPHP, Roadrunner etc.) and how to manage them

 ## Traits
 - Traits - how add them.
 Inheriting and Instantiating traits